 Learning the local language is crucial for expatriates on overseas assignments – Language Tips for Expats

-According to a recent survey that was carried out by Rosetta Stone, approximately three-fifths of global mobility experts believe that learning the local language is crucial to a successful expat assignment.
+According to a recent survey that was carried out by Rosetta Stone, approximately three-fifths of global mobility experts believe that learning the foreign language is crucial to a successful expat assignment.
 Indeed, if an expat employee can communicate with the local business team and partners, then it definitely helps when building the bridge between local business leaders, expats, and the head office.
 In this article, we will discuss how expats can make learning their host country’s language easier.

 Most Spoken Languages in the World

 Out of the most popular languages, Chinese Mandarin is often seen as the most important language for expat employees, especially if residing in China, which is one of the largest economies in the world.
 Other common languages include Spanish, Hindi, Portuguese, French, Arabic, Russian and Japanese.
 Spanish is the primary language of Central America and South America, Cuba and parts of the U.S. French is also widely spoken in varies countries, including Canada, Belgium, and Haiti.